 There aren’t a lot of options for deleting your mail attachments from the local copy while leaving them on the server, but thankfully there is a piece of software that does this.
-CleanMyMac 3 has a tool that will look through your email and find the large attachments and assuming you are using IMAP (which is the default), it will leave the attachments on the server and only delete the local copy.
+CleanMyMac X has a tool that will look through your email and find large attachments.
+Assuming you are using IMAP (which is the default), it will leave the attachments on the server and only delete the local copy.

-It’s worth noting that CleanMyMac 3 has a ton of other tools to help you clean up your Mac and free up some disk space, so if you are trying to figure out how to free up some disk space, it can definitely help you.
+CleanMyMac X has a ton of other tools to help you clean up your Mac, so if you are trying to figure out how to free up some disk space, it can definitely help you.

-You should just definitely use the “Review Details” button to look through and make sure you’re only removing stuff you won’t need locally.
-And it’s not a bad idea to have backups of your most important stuff before deleting anything.
+It’s worth nothing that you should use the “Review Details” button in the app to make sure you’re only removing stuff you won’t need locally.
+And make absolutely sure you have backups of your most important stuff before deleting anything.

 Option 2: Reduce the Space Mail.app Uses

-The Mail folder grows so large because the Mail app downloads every single email and attachment to store them on your Mac.
-This makes them accessible entirely offline and allow Spotlight to index them for easy search.
-However, if you have gigabytes of emails in your Gmail account or elsewhere, you may not want them all on your Mac!
+Mail’s library folder often grows so large because the Mail app downloads every single email and attachment to store them on your Mac.
+This makes them accessible entirely offline and allows Spotlight to index them for easy search.
+However, if you have gigabytes of emails in your Gmail account or elsewhere, you may not want them all on your Mac.

 Failing this, you can only hope to control the amount of messages Mail downloads via server settings on your email server.
 For example, Gmail offers a setting that can “hide” emails from the Mail app and other email client that access it over IMAP.